 Designed for the modern standard of comfort, the A380 meets the requirements of passengers travelling in all service classes – today and into the future.

-With its standard 18.5-inch wide seat in economy, as well as the latest options in business and first classes, the efficient A380 offers a true widebody experience for all.
-Coupled with its optimal cabin height, these key advantages provide more personal storage, better head room, and wider stairs.
+With at least an 18-inch-wide seat in economy, as well as innovative options in business and first classes, the efficient A380 offers an unmatched widebody experience for all.
+Coupled with its optimal cabin height, these key advantages provide more personal storage, better head room and wider stairs.

 Most efficient and innovative cabin